William A Ward

 Having got Studdy's agreement Ward presumably approached New Era Films for a distribution deal.
 It would appear the head of New Era, E Gordon Craig, was enthusiastic about the idea as the company agreed to finance the the series and house the production unit.

-The series was to be animated using the 'American method' (the animation inked on successive sheets of punched paper, with static elements and backrounds inked on celluloid overlays) and to assist him Ward advertised for artists and in the summer of 1924 assembled a team of eleven young men and women with skill in line drawing but, in most cases, no experience of animation.
-As one of the novices, cartoonist and animator-to-be Brian White recalls in his memoirs, "After one week’s trial we started work in earnest.".
+The series was to be animated using the 'American method' (the animation inked on successive sheets of punched paper, with static elements and backgrounds inked on celluloid overlays).
+To assist him Ward advertised for artists and in the summer of 1924 assembled a team of eleven young men and women with skill in line drawing but, in most cases, no experience of animation.
+As one of the novices, cartoonist and animator-to-be Brian White recalls in his memoirs, "After one week’s trial we started work in earnest."

 The first film, initially just titled Bonzo, shows Studdy's close involvement.
 Besides working with Ward to devise the story it is likely that he drew set-up drawings for each of the scenes, as well as Bonzo's various action and reaction poses.
 Bonzo's canine behaviour is perhaps most evident in this film, although it remained an important element in the early entries to the series (in later films he became more of a generic animated character, with less emphasis on his canine existence, much as Felix became less limited to purely feline pursuits).

 Bonzo was completed by the end of September, screened for the trade in October and shown to the public on November 10 as part of the supporting programme at the Royal Premiere of New Era's documentary feature Zeebrugge.
 It was well received, but the time spent on it is likely to have exceeded the intended production time.
 The production schedule probably required a release every fortnight, so the pressure was on to get enough episodes ready to enable this.